CuiwentongXu/MeetingAgendaTemplate-LaTeX/README.md

 # MeetingAgendaTemplate-LaTeX
-A meeting agenda with meeting memories template
+A meeting agenda and a meeting memories template